The Butcher Boy (novel): Francie's family

 In the early part of the book it becomes apparent that Francie's mother is frequently abused both verbally and physically by her husband, Benny, a bitter alcoholic.
 Francie's mother often considers suicide and is committed for a time to a mental hospital.

 The Nugents

 Francie seems largely unaware of the trouble at home, and spends the early part of the book in the company of his best friend Joe Purcell, hiding out in a chicken-house and shouting abuse at the fish in the local stream.
 The two befriend classmate Phillip Nugent, the son of Francie's sanctimonious neighbour, Mrs. Nugent, but end up stealing his comic books.
-Francie recalls vividly an episode in which she hurls a torrent of verbal abuse at Francie's mother, claiming that the Brady family are "a bunch of pigs".
+Francie recalls vividly an episode in which Mrs. Nugent hurls a torrent of verbal abuse at Francie's mother, claiming that the Brady family are "a bunch of pigs".
 Francie takes this insult to heart, and begins to harass the Nugents when they are walking through the town, denying them access through a certain street until they pay the fictional "Pig Toll tax".
 So begins an unhealthy obsession that underpins the rest of the novel.